Click Here to View the Draft Comprehensive Plan and Provide Feedback

 REGULAR MEETING MINUTES

-Council Members Present: Lehner, Fisher, Sullivan, Duvall and Suddith
+Council Members Present: Lehner, Fisher, Sullivan, Scott, Duvall and Suddith

 Mayor Lehner led the audience in the Pledge of Allegiance and gave the invocation.